aedocw/epub2tts/README.md

 ## Extract epub contents to text:
 1. `epub2tts mybook.epub --export txt`
 2. **edit mybook.txt**, replacing `# Part 1` etc with desired chapter names, and removing front matter like table of contents and anything else you do not want read. **Note:** First two lines can be Title: and Author: to use that in audiobook metadata.
 3. The speaker can be set to change per chapter by appending `% <speaker>` after the chapter name, for instance `# Chapter One % en-US-AvaMultilingualNeural`.
-See the file `multi-speaker-sample-edge.txt` for an example.
+See the file `multi-speaker-sample-edge.txt` for an example. **Note:** Only works with Coqui TTS multi-speaker engine (default) or `--engine edge`.

 ## Default audiobook, fairly quick:
 Using VITS model, all defaults, no GPU required: